The Ministry Falling

 "Why were you spying on me?"

 "I wasn't, really.
-I just happened to see it, and it doesn't look good that you're practicing the Dark Arts when Hogwarts has just closed because of mass murder."
+I just happened to see—it doesn't look good you're practicing the Dark Arts when Hogwarts has just closed because of mass murder."

 "I think…" His younger brother hesitated.
-"I think you'll be able to master the curse with your wand at first, until you've gotten the hang of it—which I hope you won't by the way!"
+"I think you'll be able to master the curse with your wand, until you've gotten the hang of it—which I hope you won't by the way!"

 The Mirror slowly pulled out his Yew and Phoenix wand.
 He swished it towards a small tree, and a jet of green light dazzled the boys, exploding the shrub in front of them.

 Mirror Harry seemed unsure.
 Then a little brown rabbit poked his head out of its burrow, he pointed his wand at it.
 "I have mastered it for awhile... but why can't I do wandless to kill?"

 Charlie's eyes widened and he held his breath.
 Harry could almost hear the boy's frantic thoughts.
 "Ha—Harry?"

 The little brown rabbit was quite oblivious to the danger staring at its twitching nose.